History of the Sega Pico

 The Pico was initially released in Japan in June of 1993, and would receive continuous support for over a decade.

-The Pico was initially manufactured solely under the Sega brand; however, its success led Yamaha releasing a few versions of its own (similar to Hitachi and Victor's respective HiSaturns and V-Saturn Sega Saturn consoles).
+The Pico was initially manufactured solely under the Sega brand; however, its success led Yamaha releasing a few versions of its own (similar to Hitachi and JVC's respective HiSaturns and V-Saturn Sega Saturn consoles).
 Sega Toys took over the making of Pico models in 1998 and the brand was changed from "Kids Computer Pico" to "'Kids Communication Pico" in 2001, to reflect newer models' added internet functionalities.

 It is estimated that nearly 300 Pico games were released in Japan in total.
 The console was eventually discontinued in Japan in 2005.
 All Japanese games come in plastic clamshell containers.